LeaVerou/lea.verou.me/2024/awesome/index.md

-After [a decade at MIT](../../2014/02/im-going-to-mit/), [teaching](https://designftw.mit.edu) and doing [research](https://lea.verou.me/publications/#research) at the intersection of usability and programming language design, I wrapped up my [PhD](https://phd.verou.me) two weeks ago (yes, I’m a Dr now!
-And [damn right I will](https://www.nytimes.com/2018/06/28/opinion/women-dont-back-down-online.html) — once it actually sinks in) and today I start my new role as _Product Lead_ at [Font Awesome](https://fontawesome.com).
+After [a decade at MIT](../../2014/02/im-going-to-mit/), [teaching](https://designftw.mit.edu) and doing [research](https://lea.verou.me/publications/#research) at the intersection of usability and programming language design, I wrapped up my [PhD](https://phd.verou.me) two weeks ago (yes, **I’m a Dr now**!
+And [_damn right I will_](https://www.nytimes.com/2018/06/28/opinion/women-dont-back-down-online.html) — once it actually sinks in) and **today I start my new role as _Product Lead_ at [Font Awesome](https://fontawesome.com)**.

-I will be evaluating user needs and improving product design and usability across all company products, with an emphasis on [Web Awesome](https://www.kickstarter.com/projects/fontawesome/web-awesome), the product we are launching early next year to revolutionize how Web UIs are built by using web components in ways you’ve never seen before.
+I will be evaluating user needs and improving product design and usability across all company products, with an emphasis on [Web Awesome](https://www.kickstarter.com/projects/fontawesome/web-awesome), the product we are launching early next year to revolutionize how Web UIs are built by using web components and CSS in ways you’ve never seen before.
-Beyond improving the products themselves (all of which include extensive free & open source versions), part of my role will utilize [my web standards experience](/specs) to collect web platform pain points from across the company and translating them to new and existing web standards proposals.
+Beyond improving the products themselves (all of which include **extensive free & open source versions**), part of my role will utilize [my web standards experience](/specs) to collect web platform pain points from across the company and translating them to new and existing web standards proposals.

 Yes, I know, it’s a match made in heaven. 😍